 2023 Giro d'Italia route revealed in Milan

-The 106th edition of the Giro d'Italia was unveiled in Milan on Monday.
-The Italian Grand Tour features three time trials and five mountain top finishes from the Adriatic Coast around Italy in a clockwise direction into the Alps and Dolomites before a transfer for the finale in Rome next May
+The 106th edition of the Italian Grand Tour features three time trials and five mountain top finishes from the Adriatic Coast around Italy in a clockwise direction into the Alps and Dolomites before a transfer for the finale in Rome this May

+2023 Giro d'Italia route revealed in Milan